Channel Your Inner Tap Dancer or Work Middle Out?

 Of course, it is much easier to say than do.
 The role of middle agents will be challenging and complex requiring a sophisticated set of competencies.
 These will include knowledge and skills related to community building, facilitation, communication and social media, change management, mediation, planning using a community development approach, policy development, an understanding of political governance, collaboration, organizational and group development and much more.

 But perhaps what is most important is that agents of change working from the middle out will have to reflect optimism and hope while conveying a belief that together is better.
-Embracing that belief will be essential, not only for ensuring relevant and meaningful education and training, but also for making our world a better place.Posted on 11-16-17
+While it will take a set of community building competencies that will be new for many, it is the belief that is most essential if we are to make our world a better place.Posted on 09-07-19